Marketcircle/jiraSOAP/README.markdown

 5. If an API call fails with a method missing error it is because it has not been implement, yet.
 I started by implementing only the methods that I needed in order to port some old scripts that ran on jira4r; other methods will be added as them gem matures (or you could add it for me :D).

+6. If the attribute for a singular type (e.g. JIRA::Priority) is empty, it be stored as nil.
+Empty arrays are simply empty arrays.

+7. URESOLVED issues have Resolution value of nil.

 TODO
 ----